 Much has been written about how to create a successful and interesting blog.
 In his book ‘The Innovators,’ Walter Isaacson tells the story of Justin Hall, who is considered the pioneer of blogging.
 According to Isaacson, Hall’s recipe for blogging success is: “stay casual, get personal and be provocative.”
-To me, this attitude sounds more applicable to the topic of workplace dress-code, yet I am sure some of it will show up in my writing as well.
+This attitude sounds more applicable to the topic of workplace dress code, yet I am sure some of it will show up in my writing as well.

-I once heard that one’s legacy is made of diaries, photo albums, and a library of books; to which I would add, the loved one leaves in the memories of others.
-I am cognizant of my mortality and thus; I want My Blog to add a dimension to my legacy.
+I once heard that one’s legacy is made of diaries, photo albums, and a library of books, to which I would add, the loved one leaves in the memories of others.
+I am mindful of my mortality, and thus, I want My Blog to add a dimension to my legacy.

-For some time, I have been documenting the body of my visual arts and telling stories of my travels through photographs and diaries on my website.
+I document the body of my creative visual arts and tell stories of my travels through photographs and diaries on my website.
 After visiting a recent art exhibition that touched me deeply, I shared my reflections on Facebook and realized that a blog could provide a vehicle to document my thoughts on other subjects.
 I find beauty in things that might look like opposites, such as poetry and computer chips, paintings, and computer coding.
 My blog is an opportunity to summarize thoughts I have been contemplating for many years.

 I enjoy the process of writing and delivering to the blogosphere and receive great satisfaction in the editing of photos and putting the sentences together, one piece at a time.
-Finally, my goal is to enrich, enlighten, entertain, and maybe to bring a smile to your face – dear reader, who stopped by to spend a few moments to look and read.
+Finally, my goal is to enrich, enlighten, entertain, and maybe bring a smile to your face – a dear reader who stopped by to spend a few moments looking and reading.